Coat of arms of Courland: History

 Since 1565, the coat of arms of the Duchy of Courland and Semigallia was combined of four parts and included the coat of arms of Semigallia, an elk on blue field.

 After the Duchy of Courland and Semigallia became a vassal state of the Polish–Lithuanian Commonwealth, a shield with the combined symbols of the ruling House of Kettler and of Polish-Lithuanian kings Stephen Báthory, Sigismund II Augustus and others was placed in the centre of the coat of arms.

 In 1795, Courland and Semigallia became part of the Russian Empire as the Courland Governorate.
 On 6 December 1856, the governorate was officially granted a coat of arms which was based on the historical coat of arms of the duchy.
+A variant of the coat of arms was also adopted by Couronian Knighthood, but has a shield with a cross pattée and a Paschal lamb in the centre.

 After the establishment of the independent Latvian state, the symbol of Courland became part of the newly created Coat of arms of Latvia.
 The red lion representing Courland became an element of the shield and one of the supporters.
 The coat of arms was in official usage in Latvia until the Soviet occupation of Latvia in 1940.
 In 1990, shortly before the restoration of independence, the coat of arms was restored.

-The official current version of the coat of arms of Courland as a historical and cultural region of Latvia was approved in 2012.
+The official current version of the coat of arms of Courland as a historical and cultural region of Latvia was introduced in 1930, and confirmed again in 2012.
 While Courland is not a separate administrative unit within Latvia, the coat of arms is used by the Kurzeme Planning Region.